 If you’re an adult over 18 with a BMI of 28 or higher, LloydsPharmacy Online Doctor can safely prescribe or recommend one of these weight loss tablets.
 Read on to find out which type might suit you best.

-The first thing to know is that orlistat, Xenical and Alli all contain exactly the same active ingredient, orlistat.
+The first thing to know is that Orlistat, Xenical and Alli are a type of medicated weight loss treatment.
+They all contain exactly the same active ingredient, orlistat.
 That means they all work in the same way.

 Orlistat works by preventing some of the fat you consume from being digested.
 It does this by attaching to the enzymes in your digestive system that break down fat, preventing them from working properly.
 As a result, the fat that cannot be digested is eliminated from your body in your stools.
 This helps you to lose weight.

 Although all three tablets work in this way, there are some key differences between them, which we have detailed below.

 - Orlistat (120mg) is a generic prescription treatment that prevents 1/3 of dietary fat from being digested.
 It is cheaper than Xenical, but more expensive than Alli.

 - Xenical (120mg) is a branded prescription treatment that prevents 1/3 of dietary fat from being digested.
 It is the best-known weight loss tablet, but also the most expensive.

 - Alli (60mg) is an over-the-counter treatment that prevents 1/4 of dietary fat from being digested.
 It is not as strong as Xenical or orlistat but is the cheapest tablet overall.